leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/00_Introduction.md

 ![](./Chapter_2_Recording_accounting_transactions/media/00_Introduction/image1.png)

-## Introducting the Accounting Cycle
+## Introducing the Accounting Cycle

 The Accounting Cycle is a step-by-step process to identify, analyze and record the economic events of a company.
 The steps begin with identifying individual transactions similar to those outlined in Chapter 1 such as: